Fallout 4: Characters

-The player's character (voiced by either Brian T. Delaney or Courtenay Taylor) takes shelter in Vault 111, emerging exactly 210 years later on October 23, 2287, and assuming the name of the "Sole Survivor".
+The player's character takes shelter in Vault 111, emerging exactly 210 years later on October 23, 2287, and assuming the name of the "Sole Survivor".
 There are thirteen possible companions in the story.
-Dogmeat, a loyal German Shepherd, is the only mandatory companion, but six others must at least be encountered: Codsworth (Stephen Russell), the Sole Survivor's robotic butler; Deacon (Ryan Alosio), a Railroad agent; John Hancock (Danny Shorago), mayor of the settlement Goodneighbor; Nick Valentine (Stephen Russell), a synth detective; Piper Wright (Courtney Ford), an intrepid reporter; and Preston Garvey (Jon Gentry), a resilient member of the Minutemen.
+Dogmeat, a loyal German Shepherd, is the only mandatory companion, but six others must at least be encountered: Codsworth, the Sole Survivor's robotic butler; Deacon, a Railroad agent; John Hancock, mayor of the settlement Goodneighbor; Nick Valentine, a prototype synth detective; Piper Wright, an intrepid reporter; and Preston Garvey, a resilient member of the Minutemen.

-The other six possible companions are Cait (Katy Townsend), an Irish-descended cage fighter; Curie (Sophie Simone Cortina), a robotic scientist; Danse (Peter Jessop), a Brotherhood of Steel Paladin; Robert MacCready (Matthew Mercer), a mercenary; Strong (Sean Schemmel), a Super Mutant sympathetic to humans; and X6-88 (David Paluck), an Institute Courser.
+The other six possible companions are Cait, an Irish-descended cage fighter; Curie, a robotic scientist; Danse, a Brotherhood of Steel Paladin; Robert MacCready, a mercenary; Strong, a Super Mutant sympathetic to humans; and X6-88, an Institute Courser.

 Seven of the companions become romance options once they idolize the Sole Survivor, regardless of the player character's gender: Cait, Curie, Danse, Hancock, MacCready, Piper, and Preston.
 Though Curie cannot be romanced in her robot form, the Sole Survivor can do so once transferring her to a synth body.